ECON4408 Advanced Development Economics

 |Semester 1||UWA (Perth)||Face to face|

 - Honours option in Economics [Bachelor of Commerce (Honours)]

-- Typically this unit is assessed in the following ways: (1) group work ; (2) in-class test; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) presentation; (2) assignment; and (3) exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.